EasySimpleCool/blog-tokens/src/posts/001-finally-creating-this-thing.md

 I chose 11ty because you can create posts with markdown files.
 So I can use my current notes app (Obsidian) to write a post, and then save it and drag the .md file into posts folder, then let 11ty handle the rest.
 Gameover mate.

 Theres prolly a markdown plugin in Figma that could streamline the process 🤷‍♂️ but ill look into it later.

+## First post done.

+Pretty happy with this first version of the site, it lets me post stuff, and all the styling is driven by what I have within Figma + Tokens Studio.
+Make a change to section h-pad in Figma TS, it triggers an action that rebuilds the css variables, then netlify sees a new push and triggers a new build as well.

+Change in Tokens Studio -> Push to Git -> Rebuilds CSS -> Netlify rebuilds site

 Next steps are:

 - Theming (Screen and Displaymode)
 - Storybook implementation (current team uses this so learning it wouldnt hurt)

-First post done.
 Chur.